Patrick Videira

-Patrick Videira (born 26 April 1977) is a French football coach and a former player.
-He is the manager of club Le Mans.
+Patrick Videira (born 26 April 1977) is a French football coach and a former player who is the head coach of club Le Mans.

-Career
+Playing career

-In 1996, Videira signed for Chaves in the Portuguese top flight from the reserves of PSG, one of France's most successful clubs.
+In 1996, Videira signed for Chaves in the Portuguese top flight from the reserves of Paris Saint-Germain.
+After being rarely used, he moved to second division side Maia in January 1998.

-In 2000, he signed for Ermesinde in the Portuguese third division from Portuguese second division side Maia.

-In 2004, Videira signed for Rodez in the French fourth division, where he survived a plane crash on the way to a game against Bastia.
+In 2000, Videira signed for Ermesinde in the Portuguese third division, and returned to his home country with Martigues in the following year.
+In 2004, after two years at Cannes, he signed for Rodez in the fourth division, where he survived a plane crash on the way to a game against Bastia.